NotVeryFun/openGLProjects.../README.md

 The small green ball is the center of the mass of the all spheres
 ========================Options.txt========================

-GravityValue: 60.0                //determines Gravity
+GravityValue: 60.0
-GravityConstant: 0.2              //The Ball to Ball attraction Constant
+GravityConstant: 0.2
-ElectricConstant: 2.0             //The ElectricBall to ElectricBall attraction Constant
+ElectricConstant: 2.0
-MaxSphereScale: 2.0               //The maximum Sphere Scale when spawning Ball
+MaxSphereScale: 2.0
-MinSphereScale: 1.0               //The minimum Sphere Scale when spawning Ball
+MinSphereScale: 1.0
-MaxSphereInitiateSpeed: 1.0       //The maximum initiate sphere speed scale when spawning Ball
+MaxSphereInitiateSpeed: 1.0
-MinSphereInitiateSpeed: 1.0       //The minimum initiate sphere speed scale when spawning Ball
+MinSphereInitiateSpeed: 1.0
-SpeedYScaleWhenHitGround: 0.6     //When the Sphere hit the ground how much Velocity it'll loss
+SpeedYScaleWhenHitGround: 0.6